magento-cicd/tf-aws-module-efs/modules/efs/README.md

 2. Create mount targets in subnets for client access
 3. Create a default EFS mount target security group allowing NFS traffic to/from that group

+## Known Issues

+The `efs_mount_target resource` in the terraform AWS provider is known to occasionally timeout when creating EFS Mount Targets.
+Unfortunately the `efs_mount_target` resource does not support a `timeout{}` block in our testing.
+To resolve this, simply, re-run the `terraform apply` command.
+This has not failed us yet.

 ## Inputs

 | Name                               | Description                                                                                                                                                                 |  Type  |      Default       | Required |